wdahman/clarity/apps/website/components/modal/README.md

 **Use a modal:**

-- When you need to grab user’s attetnion for important message
+- When you need to grab user’s attention for important message
 - When you want to show additional information without losing the context of the parent page.
 - To break down a complex workflow into simpler step